 Music/Sounds: Same as the last logo or silence.

-Scare Factor: Medium to high, because the logo was shown on a black background, the space between the end credits and the logo morphed quite well.
+Scare Factor: Medium to high, because the logo was shown on a black background (adding a sort of creepiness to it), the space between the end credits and the logo morphed quite well.
 The gap would last a few sections, but the creepy electric piano chord all adds up to a very dark nature as well as the connecting letters, including the perfect timing.
 None for the opening and superimposed variants.

 Nicknames: "Marble Background", "CGI Lorimar", "White Marble", "Marble", "Lorimarble"

 Logo: We start with a white marble background.
 At about the same time, wave ripples zoom out from the center.
 This causes "LORIMAR" (in black, and in a revised version of the design in the "Line of Doom" logo) to be written out, not unlike the 2nd logo.
-At about the same time the "A" in Lorimar is finished, a shadowed red bar with "TELEVISION" in white, etched in, rotates in below "LORIMAR".
-From 1991-1993, the Time Warner byline in the same font as used in the Warner Bros. logo fades-in below the red bar.
+At about the same time the "A" in "LORIMAR" is finished, a shadowed red bar with "TELEVISION" in white, etched in, rotates in below "LORIMAR".
+From 1991-1993, the Time Warner byline, in the same font as used in the Warner Bros. logo, appears below the red bar.

 Trivia: The logo was first created in 1987.
 The design was used for Lorimar-Telepictures' other divisions, but the red bar would have read either "MOTION PICTURES" (or "FILM ENTERTAINMENT"), "HOME VIDEO", "SYNDICATION", "INTERNATIONAL", or "RECORDS" depending on the unit; they were never seen onscreen with the possible exception of trailers.